Volkswagen says agreed with German workers on wage

 German workers at Volkswagen previously said they were targeting a higher pay rise than the salary increase won by the IG Metall union for about 3.6 million engineering staff.

-Germany’s largest labour union agreed with employers earlier this month to raise wages in the country’s engineering sector by 4.3 percent over 13 months.
-(Reporting by Ludwig Burger; Editing by Mike Nesbit)
+Germany’s largest labor union agreed with employers earlier this month to raise wages in the country’s engineering sector by 4.3 percent over 13 months.